Published: 10/9/23

-October 9, 2023 is Indigenous Peoples’ Day in California, and Humboldt County is the ancestral home of multiple tribes, including the Wiyot people in the Eel River Valley/Humboldt Bay area encompassing Ferndale.
+California honors Native American Day and Indigenous Peoples’ Day every autumn, and Humboldt County is the ancestral home of multiple tribes, including the Wiyot and Mattole people in the Eel River Valley/Humboldt Bay area encompassing Ferndale.
 Here are several places where you can learn about indigenous people, history, and culture during your visit.

-In Ferndale: Stop by Mind’s Eye Manufactory & Coffee Lounge for a peek at the workshop where community members this year built an Unangax̂ open skin boat that was launched at Fort Ross (Metini) in Sonoma County—thought to be the first launch of its kind in more than two centuries.
+In Ferndale: Stop by Mind’s Eye Manufactory & Coffee Lounge for a peek at the workshop where community members recently built an Unangax̂ open skin boat that was launched at Fort Ross (Metini) in Sonoma County—thought to be the first launch of its kind in more than two centuries.
 Mind’s Eye also has a large collection of books available for customers to browse about Humboldt County, the indigenous people of Alaska, woodworking, boat building, and more.
 You’ll also find a local history section at the Ferndale branch of the Humboldt County Library.
-To get outdoors, head to the Lost Coast Headlands just past Ferndale’s Centerville Beach, where you can learn about the indigenous history of the area along the upper trail (starting at the parking lot of the former naval base on the east side of the road, before the Fleener Creek trailhead).

 In Eureka: The Wiyot Tribe’s Da Gou Rou Louwi' Cultural Center opened in Old Town Eureka in 2022 as “a space that’s dedicated to Native folks—a place where people can come in and learn and ask questions about the tribe.”
 Not far from the center, the Clarke Historical Museum and the Humboldt Room in the county’s main library branch hold opportunities for further inquiry.
 The city of Eureka made U.S. history in 2019 when it returned Tulawat Island, site of an 1860 white massacre of indigenous victims, to the Wiyot.